tenstorrent/tt-metal/tech_reports/LLMs/llms.md

         )
     )
 ```
 We use dram-sharded matmul for LMHead with ```program_config``` and ```memory_config``` generated in code below.
-If you want to learn why we decided to use them check out section 4.4.
+If you want to learn why we decided to use them check out [Section: Op Configs](#4-4-op-configs).
 The primary reason for having multiple program_configs is that the weight shapes may result in unequal split sizes.
 This variability means the same configuration cannot be used for every matrix multiplication.
 ```py
 # Generate dram-sharded memory_config
 memory_config = args.create_dram_sharded_mem_config(